• Skip to primary navigation

 The Choco Museo offers a mini-workshop that’s only 45 minutes instead of the usual hour and a half.
 It’s perfect for kids and adults.
 I didn’t feel like I was missing out on anything by not doing the full hour and a half workshop.

 We met our workshop instructor Edwin, put on the aprons he provided, and picked the kind of chocolate and mold we wanted.
-After filling the molds with melted chocolate we were provided with coconut, ginger, almonds, and sprinkles to use as toppings.
+After filling the molds with melted chocolate, we were supplied with coconut, ginger, almonds, and sprinkles to use as toppings.

 Edwin then explained how chocolate is made from cacao paste.
 We learned how important sugar is in chocolate after tasting the paste and beans without sugar (yuck).